St. Petersburg, Florida: Higher education

 St. Petersburg is home to several institutions of higher education.
 The University of South Florida St. Petersburg is an autonomous campus in the University of South Florida system.
 The University of South Florida St. Petersburg serves 6,500 students.
 Eckerd College, founded in 1958, is a private four-year liberal arts college.
-St. Petersburg College is a state college in the Florida College System.
 Also in St. Petersburg is the Poynter Institute, a journalism institute which owns the Tampa Bay Times in a unique arrangement.
 Stetson Law School is located in Gulfport, which is adjacent to St. Petersburg between the south beaches.
+St. Petersburg College, founded in 1927, is a state college within the Florida College System.
+It has an average of 65,000 students spread across 11 campuses and centers in the Bay area, four of which are in St. Petersburg.

 Other colleges and universities in the wider Tampa Bay Area include the University of South Florida and the University of Tampa located in Tampa and Hillsborough Community College, with campuses across Hillsborough County.

-St. Petersburg College, founded in 1927, a state college within the Florida College System.
-It has an average of 65,000 students spread across 11 campuses and centers in the Bay area, four of which are in St. Petersburg.

 Media

-The city's main daily morning newspaper is the Tampa Bay Times as well as its free weekly sister publication tbt*.
-The free weekly alternative newspaper Creative Loafing is also available in the area.
+The city's main daily morning newspaper is the Tampa Bay Times.

+In addition to regional coverage, several digital publications focus specifically on St. Petersburg and the surrounding Pinellas County area.
+St. Pete Rising reports on new development, retail, and restaurant openings across the city, while St. Pete Catalyst covers local business, civic issues, and community news.

 Cable television service is provided by Spectrum (previously Bright House Networks) and Wide Open West (abbreviated "WOW!", previously Knology), as well as fiber optic service provider Frontier Communications (previously Verizon FiOS).

 St. Petersburg is in the Tampa-St. Petersburg television and radio markets.
-WTSP channel 10 (CBS) and WTOG channel 44 (The CW) are licensed to St. Petersburg, with studios in unincorporated Pinellas County in the Gandy Boulevard area just north of the St. Petersburg limits.
+WTSP channel 10 (CBS) and WTOG channel 44 (Independent) are licensed to St. Petersburg, with studios in unincorporated Pinellas County in the Gandy Boulevard area just north of the St. Petersburg limits.
 Spectrum Bay News 9, the local cable TV news service, is based in northeast St. Petersburg.
-Independent station WTTA is licensed to St. Petersburg, with studios in Tampa.
+CW owned-and-operated station WTTA is licensed to St. Petersburg, with studios in Tampa.
 Official city government programming, known as StPeteTV, can be found on Spectrum on Channel 641, WOW!
 Cable on Channel 15 or Frontier Channel 20 as well as online.
 City government programming previously aired on city-owned WSPF-CD channel 35 until 2012, when the city sold the station to private interests.